 Q: What made you change Thom playing the lyre to a guitar?

 A: Thom is a good example of changes made for the show.
 For one, I want characters to appear when we have the time to spend to properly introduce them and get enough scenes for them to attract a great actor for the role.
 You will never see scenes on this show where four random people appear, say two lines, and then disappear for seasons.
 It just won’t get you the caliber of actor you need and it doesn’t properly intro that character to the audience.
 So for Thom, we wanted to give him a proper introduction, and we also wanted him to have a strong masculine energy that made a counterpoint to Moiraine.
 We saw actors of all ages, races, and vibes to play Thom but when Alex Willaume’s tape came through we knew he was Thom and moved toward his vibe for the character which was younger and grittier than books Thom.
 The guitar looks much more fitting in his hands and with his voice than a lyre.
 When he stomps onto stage in the show, it’s a MOMENT, and that’s what we wanted for Thom.
 Never fear, multi colored cloak is still in existence, but different than you imagine.
 Isis (our costume designer) nailed it.

 Q (from Twitter): How much of the monster / trolloc / fade / dragkhar design is being done practically, vs digital effects?
 Mostly makeup and prosthetics?
 And with that, how closely does the design match the text?
 (Totally smooth faces on fades, varieties of trollocs, etc.)

-A: We have worked hard to use as many practical effects and pieces as possible for Trollocs/Fades, but don’t want to spoil all the secrets until you watch the BTS after ths1st Season Developing.
-Additional questions and answers will be added as they come up.
+A: We have worked hard to use as many practical effects and pieces as possible for Trollocs/Fades, but don’t want to spoil all the secrets until you watch the BTS after the 1st Season.